ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 ### General issues

-Metasettings: Use LEVEL 1 etc, not LEVEL_1
+Meta Settings: Use LEVEL 1 etc, not LEVEL_1

 Use "Certificate Ckeck Security" instead of "Security of Certificate Check"